capitalone/SWHttpTrafficRecorder/README.md

 ### Customizable Features:

 * The recorded folder: default to caches system directory.
 Can be anywhere the folder is writable.
-* Recording format: It has built-in support for two formats: Mocktail and response body only.
+* Recording format: It has built-in support for 3 formats: Mocktail,  response body only and HTTP Raw Message(the format output by `curl -is`).
 Can be customized to output in any format that you can implement.
 * Whether to record or skip a HTTP request.
 * Whether to base64 encode a response body.
 By default, only images are base64 encoded.
 * The recorded file name.
 A file is recorded per each HTTP request and its file name can be customized.
 By default, it uses combination of the request's last path component and current time stamp.